stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 the Windows Management Framework (WMF).
 WMF is a package of the latest version of PowerShell, along with PowerShell Desired State Configuration (DSC).

+You may install PowerShell Core on Windows systems.
+If you install PowerShell Core on Windows it does not replace the version of Windows PowerShell that is already provided by the operating system.

 ## macOS and Linux ##

-To use PowerShell on Linux and macOS systems, install [.NET Core](https://www.microsoft.com/net/download/core) and [PowerShell Core](https://github.com/powershell/powershell).
+To use PowerShell on Linux and macOS systems, install [PowerShell Core](https://github.com/powershell/powershell).

 Follow [these instructions](https://github.com/powershell/powershell#telemetry) to disable the telemetry in PowerShell Core.
 The PowerShell Core installer creates a directory called `/usr/local/microsoft/`, with one subdirectory per PowerShell installation.